Contrast-Security-OSS/contrast-gradle-plugin/README.md

 brew services start mongodb
 ```

-* Now we have an application that is ready to run.
-Open up the Contrast-Sample-Gradle-Application/build.gradle file.
+* Open up the Contrast-Sample-Gradle-Application/build.gradle file.
 Scroll to the very bottom and you should find the following contrastConfiguration.
 All of these values can be found in TeamServer already **except** for appName and serverName.
 ```
 contrastConfiguration {
     username = "username"